glws967/CZ4010-Project-PasswordManager/README.md

 ![plot](https://github.com/glws967/CZ4010-Project-PasswordManager/blob/main/images/lock.png?raw=true)

 #### Cloud storage
-To make the password manager more convenient to the user we decided to store the password vault in a cloud storage, as compared to a local storage.
+To make the password manager more convenient to the user we decided to store the password vault in a cloud storage (Google firebase Realtime Database), as compared to a local storage.
 As long as the user has an internet connection they will be able to retrieve their password easily.
-We used Google firebase Realtime Database to store the password vault.

 ## Development
 ### Python